This is a continuation of the budget process in Kenya under the new Constitution.

 - key policy areas and issues that are to be taken into consideration when preparing the budget;

-- procedures setting out the manner in which members of the public shall participate in the budget process;
+- procedures that set out the manner in which members of the public shall participate in the budget process;

 - the format in which budget information and documents shall be submitted; and